LambdaTest/documentation/docs/hyperexecute-guided-walkthrough.md

   - **`buildPrefix`**: This parameter sets a custom prefix for dynamically generated build names.
 The format employs ${name} as a placeholder, which will be replaced with a specific value during configuration.

   - **`buildName`**: This parameter allows you to define a specific name for the build.
-Similar to buildPrefix, ${name} acts as a placeholder for a custom value.
+Similar to buildPrefix, $&lbrace;name&rbrace; acts as a placeholder for a custom value.

   ```bash
   buildConfig: